Take the plunge with Full Bellies en Route! They’re Cario’s food tour experts.

 Past antique shops filled with dreamy old French wares from a bygone era, we arrived at Felfela, which according to the sign, was established in 1959 or was it 1963 as per the mosaic at the front entry?
 This place was quirky because the open-air restaurant is built between the external walls of two buildings.
 Here we enjoyed top service and greeted with beaming smiles from the wait staff.

-Felfela’s spread included thick, unctuous lentil soup, crunchy felafel, dips, breads, and a selection of mashi (vegetables stuffed with savoury, seasoned rice).
+Felfela’s spread included thick, unctuous lentil soup, crunchy felafel, dips, breads, and fava based dishes (some of which are slow cooked for hours on end).
 It wasn’t long after this feast we headed for another open-air food hub where we were greeted by a young lad bearing bowls of koshari (a mix of rice, pasta, tomato sauce, onion, lentils, chickpeas and garlic topped with crispy onion pieces and self-serve chilli vinegar).

 Time for dessert.
 Bellies bulging, we made our way to, what would have to be, the best pastry shop in Downtown Cairo.
 Again, I have no idea of the name of this establishment – the sign is in Arabic.
 We had tried three types of dessert and learnt about the history of these desserts, how they can be transformed into different dessert variations depending on additions to the base ingredients.

 Each time Laila takes her foodie followers the desserts change but on our food tour we tried a few different traditional Arab desserts; the standout was the konafa (the Queen of Egypt sweets) made of shredded konafa pieces, filled with cream or cheese (similar to a runny, light cream cheese), baked and eaten with syrup.Bringing the experience to new heights, Laila completed the evening’s adventure with a short ride in a three-person only lift to the roof top of the Carlton Hotel for dreamy views of Cairo at night and a refreshing local beer.